fioprotocol/fips/fip-6.md

 * Make an unlockable lock, lock and unlock funds in this account and verify spend.
 * Make multiple locks on one account.
 Verify locks are processed correctly.

-## CLEANUP QUESTIONS
+## PENDING
+1. Change get_balance
 1. What's the purpose of *Unlockable*, if there is no waiting period?
 If a key is compromised, the attacker just has one extra action to run.
 Or was the assumption that the user would place unlock permission under the conrol of another account/key?
-1. We should not allow locking of accounts of others, even if it's only for the amount you send them.
-I think we should require that target account is either self or does not exist.
-1. I see no reason for 2 clean token actions.
-In fact, I think we should punt this till FIP on state management and not have any for now.
+Maybe better to start periods on first unlock.